As ACA Repeal Vote Nears, Kansas Debates Expanding Medicaid

 A Kansas Senate committee is holding hearings on the expansion bill and may vote on Thursday to send it to the floor.
 That is the same day the U.S. House of Representatives has scheduled a vote on a Republican proposal to replace the ACA.

-The replacement bill before Congress would phase out federal funding, starting in January of 2020, for expansion programs in 31 states and District of Columbia as well as any others to implement programs between now and then.
+The replacement bill before Congress would phase out federal funding, starting in January 2020, for expansion programs in 31 states and the District of Columbia as well as any others to implement programs between now and then.
 But it would not immediately close the expansion window for states that have not acted, says Tom Bell, president of the Kansas Hospital Association.

 "From our perspective, this provides some encouragement for states to expand their programs prior to that Jan.
 1 of 2020 date," Bell says, noting that the bill would continue funding 90 percent of expansion costs for people enrolled by the deadline.